Fixed Wing FAQ¶

 THR_SLEWRATE can also aid in prevention of a nitro engine stalling in flight by slowing the throttle advance from going wide open to quickly.

-Set the parameter SKIP_GYRO_CAL=1.
-That will disable the servo demo and will also skip the gyro calibration done on each startup.
+Set the parameter INS_GYR_CAL =0.
+That will skip the gyro calibration done on each startup.
 The last gyro calibration from when you calibrated the accelerometers will be used instead.
 This also means you don’t need to hold the plane still when booting.

-The downside of using SKIP_GYRO_CAL is that your gyros may have drifted since you last calibrated them, perhaps due to temperature changes.
-If you have ARMING_REQUIRE enabled then the arming checks will catch that problem if it is very large, but in general we recommend not using SKIP_GYRO_CAL unless you have a good reason to use it.
+The downside of skipping gyro calibration is that your gyros may have drifted since you last calibrated them, perhaps due to temperature changes.
+If you have ARMING_REQUIRE enabled then the arming checks will catch that problem if it is very large, but in general we recommend not skipping gyro calibration unless you have a good reason to use it.
 This is especially the case if you have the EKF enabled, as it is particularly sensitive to gyro error.

 How do I setup reverse throttle on a IC plane?¶